 - Whole-house: A whole-house purifier installs on the home’s HVAC trunk and purifies the air as it circulates through the system.
 This type of air cleaner should be installed by an HVAC professional.
-Not all HVAC systems accommodate a whole-house purifier; the system must be powerful enough to draw air through the filter without straining the HVAC system.
+Not all HVAC systems accommodate a whole-house purifier.
+The system must be powerful enough to draw air through the filter without straining the HVAC system.

-Some air purifier manufacturers voluntarily participate in a program developed by the Association of Home Appliance Manufacturers (AHAM) that rates purifiers based on laboratory testing of how much they reduce airborne pollutants within 25 minutes.
+Some air purifier manufacturers voluntarily participate in a program developed by the Association of Home Appliance Manufacturers that rates purifiers based on laboratory testing of how much they reduce airborne pollutants within 25 minutes.

-The results lead to a purifier’s clean air delivery rate (CADR) by multiplying the particle reduction with the amount of air that moves through the purifier in cubic feet per minute (CFM).
+The results lead to a purifier’s CADR by multiplying the particle reduction with the amount of air that moves through the purifier in cubic feet per minute (CFM).
 For example, if the purifier operates at 300 CFM and reduces 80 percent of particulates during testing, its CADR will be 240.

 For example, green signals good air quality, yellow is moderate, and red indicates unhealthy air quality.
 Residents can turn the purifier speed up or down as necessary.
-Some models automatically adjust operating speed based on air quality monitor results.
+Some models automatically adjust operating speed based on air-quality monitor results.